builtbyvern/myReads/README.md

 ### Up and Running

-Clone the rept to your desired directory.
+Clone the repo to your desired directory.
 Launch your terminal, navigate to the project directory and run

 `npm install` and `npm start`.

+### Usage

+Books will appear in the root url `/`.
+Click the add button at the bottom and you will be redirected to `/search` and given the ability to search for new books to add to your library.
+Once you find a book you want, click the book's dropdown and choose which shelf you would like it in.
+Navigating back home, the book will still be present.
+Even on refresh.